 I mean, these guys have reason to be concerned right now.

-Now, this newly released testimony, for example, shows that Clapper told Congress that he never saw any direct empirical evidence uh whatsoever of collusion between the Trump campaign and Russia.
+Now, this newly released testimony, for example, shows that Clapper told Congress that he never saw any direct empirical evidence whatsoever of collusion between the Trump campaign and Russia.

-Who should we believe, or is there an option C believe none of them?
+Who should we believe, or is there an option C, believe none of them?

-Well, I think it's possible they they they it it is possible, I think they both might be lying.
+I think they both might be lying.

-If you look at the other interesting documents we've seen uh declassified, the list of people who were spying on the Trump transition team and then the Trump White House.
+If you look at the other interesting documents we've seen declassified, the list of people who were spying on the Trump transition team and then the Trump White House, I mean, first of all, it shows us how the Obama administration nurtured and promoted a culture of espionage.

 That's one thing.